iChebbi/Madrasati-Mobile/README.md

 * Implement more Madrasati Features :Exams calendars, Professor remarks, More information on Stats screen
 * Push Notification on new Homework assignments
 * Integrate JWT Authentification

-## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details